jdh8/wbridge5.book/partnership/major/forcing-2/README.md

 Second responses
 ----------------
+### Opener rebid own suit or below ###
+Opener showed a minimal (non-maximum) unbalanced hand.
+Rebidding the opened suit is the most frequent here and the 2nd overall.

+[TODO: continuations]

 ### Opener rebid 2NT ###
 The 2NT rebid shows balanced 12~14 HCP or 5-4-2-2 with 11~14 HCP where the 4-card suit is skipped.
 This rebid is the most frequent.